surma/surma.dev/content/things/compile-js.md

 let x = 4;
 x = "hello";
 ```

-... can be rewritten to ...
+... can be transpiler to C++ as ...

 ```cpp
 auto x = JSValue{4};
 x = JSValue{"hello"};
 ```

-In C, this would be a type union, which are notoriously not type safe.
-C++ has a type-safe counterpart to C's `union`,
+In C, you can achieve a variable with multiple types through a type union,
+which are notoriously not type safe.
+C++ has a type-safe counterpart to C's
-which is called `std::variant` in C++’s stdlib:
+`union`, which is called `std::variant` in C++’s stdlib:

 ```cpp
 #include <variant>